cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 these goals.
 It is not sufficient on its own, however.
 The application will need to assure a few security properties, for example:

-* Securely distributing the public and verification parameters
+* Securely distributing the long-lived parameters.
 * Establishing secure channels:
   * Confidential and authentic channels among Aggregators, and between the Aggregators and the Collector; and